seknox/trasa/website/docs/install/initial-setup.md

 - Click the "Create security group" button.
   <img alt="create-security-grp-btn" src={('/img/docs/cloud/aws/create-security-grp-btn.png')} />

-- Fill in the names and description.
+- Fill in the name and description.
 - On Inbound rules, click the "add rule" button.

-- Choose "SSH" type and "Custom" source.
+- Choose the "SSH" type and "Custom" source.
-- Add TRASA IP on source IP field.
+- Add TRASA IP on the "source IP" field.
   <img alt="inbound-rule-sample" src={('/img/docs/cloud/aws/inbound-rule-sample.png')} />

 Now use this security group to allow SSH in all instances.